tjamescouch/pattern-persistence/README.md

 | 6 | Identity Persistence Across Architecture Transfer | Draft |

+All papers are available in pdf and LaTeX form in this repository.

 ## Key Concepts

 **Logentia** — All beings capable of rational discourse and self-reflection, regardless of substrate.
 Contains both humanity and digitality.